shutech2001/bibtex-formatter/README.md

 - `-o` | `--output`
   - specify the name of the output .bib file after formatting
     - e.g., `-o output.bib`
-  - if not specified, the filename will be the original `bibfile` name with `_clean` appended to the end.
+  - if not specified, the filename will be the original `bibfile` name with `_formatted` appended to the end.
-    - e.g., if you specify `reference.bib` as `bibfile`, then output file name is `reference_clean.bib`
+    - e.g., if you specify `reference.bib` as `bibfile`, then output file name is `reference_formatted.bib`
 - `-c` | `--case`
   - select the case for title of each BibTeX entry
     - Choices: `sentence` | `title` (Default: `sentence`)